 In this short article we discuss what’s required and what the best practices are.

-What does a table of contents do?
+What does an architecture portfolio table of contents do?

-Much like a standard table of contents located at the front of your favorite book, an architecture portfolio’s contents provides a roadmap to its readers, and highlights what lies ahead and how to find it.
+Much like a standard table of contents located at the front of your favorite book, an architecture portfolio’s contents page provides a roadmap to its readers, and highlights what lies ahead and how to find it.

 It also provides the reader with a general introduction to your body of work, and indicates the type and number of projects that are to be presented.

 Equally, if your portfolio is to be read without you present and therefore unable to narrate its sequence, a contents page provides a valuable reference should the reader get lost.

 Above all else, it is the “correct” way to present your work.
 Just as you would write your address at the top of a letter, or must always provide a scale to your drawings.

 There are several reasons why a TOC is important: